-- The Routing Engine runs the Junos firmware and provides Layer 2 and Layer 3 switching services and network management for all operations necessary for the configuration and operation of the TOE.
-It also controls the flow of information through the TOE. - The Packet Forwarding Engine provides all operations necessary for packet forwarding. - The Routing Engine and Packet Forwarding Engine perform their primary tasks independently while constantly communicating through a high-speed internal link.
-This arrangement provides streamlined forwarding and routing control and the capability to run internet-scale networks at high speeds.
+- The Routing Engine (RE) runs the Junos firmware and provides Layer 3 routing services and network management for all operations necessary for the configuration and operation of the TOE and controls the flow of information through the TOE, including Network Address Translation (NAT) and all operations necessary for the encryption/decryption of packets for secure communication via the IPSec protocol - The Packet Forwarding Engine (PFE) provides all operations necessary for transit packet forwarding.

+The Routing Engine and Packet Forwarding Engine perform their primary tasks independently, while constantly communicating through a high-speed internal link.
+This arrangement provides streamlined forwarding and routing control and the capability to run Internet-scale networks at high speeds.